MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop.md

     - [MSDN](http://go.microsoft.com/fwlink/?LinkId=717967&clcid=0x409)
     - [Visual Studio Dev Essentials](http://go.microsoft.com/fwlink/?LinkId=717968&clcid=0x409)

 Microsoft R Open for Microsoft R Server is distributed as an rpm file (or, if you are installing via Cloudera Manager, a Cloudera Manager parcel file).

-Microsoft R Server is distributed in two different formats: if you obtain it via VLSC, it is in the form of a DVD img file; if you obtain it via MSDN or Dev Essentials, it is a tar.gz file.
+Microsoft R Server is distributed in two different formats.
+Through VLSC, it is in the form of a DVD img file.
+Through MSDN or Dev Essentials, it is a tar.gz file.

 ### System Requirements